PySATL/rework-pysatl-mpest/CONTRIBUTING.md

 For your Pull Request to be merged, it must meet the following requirements configured in the repository:

-- **CI/CD Checks Must Pass:** All automated status checks (tests, linters, etc.) configured in the project must complete successfully.
+- **CI/CD Checks Must Pass:** All automated status checks must complete successfully.
+This includes linters, the entire test suite, and a **minimum code coverage check**.
 If any check fails, you will need to fix the issue and push new commits to your branch.
 - **Mandatory Code Review:**
   - Your PR must receive at least **one approval** from another project member.
   - The PR author **cannot** approve their own work.
 The most recent set of changes must be approved by someone other than the person who pushed them.